 On a similar note, Joel has laid out why RAM boosting apps should be avoided .
 These have been around since Android’s introduction, and are still sadly used by a multitude of users.

-Special note: Installing the Download More RAM app will not actually increase your RAM.
+Special note: Installing the Download More RAM app [No Longer Available] will not actually increase your RAM.

 Bad Antivirus Apps

 The aforementioned Virus Shield isn’t the only rogue app posing as an antivirus on the Play Store.
 Android antivirus apps to begin with, but some go beyond the norm.